balancer/scaffold-balancer-v3/README.md

 ## Feedback about DevX

-In our experience developping the Serne Hook, we found the DevX to be pretty good overall with a decent documentation and a good community support.
+In our experience developping the Serene Hook, we found the DevX to be pretty good overall with a decent documentation and a good community support.
 The cherry on top was the scaffold repository already had base tests for the hooks, which made the development process much faster and easier.
 The pain points were:
 - That we didn't knew exactly what were the implication of changing the onComputeDynamicSwapFeePercentage to the amounts on the afterSwap hook.